-In reference 15, a new supersonic linear theory wave drag optimization methodology utilizing far field wave drag methodology was introduced.
-The optimization process was used to explore wing design optimization with the class function / shape function transformation, CST, concept of an analytic scalar wing definitions.
+In Ref.
+15, a new supersonic linear theory wave drag optimisation methodology utilising far field wave drag methodology was introduced.
+The optimisation process was used to explore wing design optimisation with the class function/shape function transformation.
+CST, concept of an analytic scalar wing definitions.

-Results of a simple application of the methodology for optimization of the spanwise thickness distribution of a supersonic delta wing at Mach 3.0 to minimize cruise volume wave drag, are shown in figures 34, 35 and 36.
+Results of a simple application of the methodology for optimisation of the spanwise thickness distribution of a supersonic delta wing at Mach 3.0 to minimise cruise volume wave drag, are shown in Figs 34 to 36.

-The objective of the study was to explore the effect of the order of the order of the spanwise Bernstein polynomial representation of the wing shape function surface with a constant airfoil shape on wave drag with a constant wing volume.
-The basic wing / body geometry characteristics of the base configuration are shown in figure 34.
+The objective of the study was to explore the effect of the order of the spanwise Bernstein polynomial representation of the wing shape function surface with a constant aerofoil shape on wave drag with a constant wing volume.
+The basic wing/body geometry characteristics of the base configuration are shown in Fig 34.